celo-org/celo-monorepo/packages/docs/celo-gold-holders/quick-start.md

 * You have your private key held on a [Ledger Nano S or Ledger Nano X](ledger.md) device, and you have a second such device available for managing a voting key.

 {% hint style="warning" %}
-Self-custodying keys has associated security and financial risks.
+**Warning**: Self-custodying keys has associated security and financial risks.
 Loss or theft of keys can result in irrecovable loss of funds.
 This guide also requires technical knowledge.
-You should be comfortable with the Command Line Interface (CLI) and understand the basics of how cryptographic network accounts work.
+You should be comfortable with using a Command Line Interface (CLI) and understand the basics of how cryptographic network accounts work.
 {% endhint %}

 {% hint style="info" %}
-**Release Candidate** Use of Celo Mainnet Release Candidate network is subject to [these terms](../important-information/rc-network-disclaimer.md).
+**Release Candidate**: Use of Celo Mainnet Release Candidate network is subject to [these terms](../important-information/rc-network-disclaimer.md).
 Please note that this network may not graduate to Celo Mainnet, in which case a new network will be stood up, and new ReleaseGold contracts deployed with different addresses.
 You will then need to follow this guide again.
 {% endhint %}

 ## Support

 If you have any questions or need assistance with these instructions, please contact cLabs or ask in the `#celo-gold-holders` channel on [Celo's Discord server](https://chat.celo.org).
-Remember this is a public channel: never disclose mnemonics, private keys, unsantized log output, or personal information.
+Remember that Discord is a public channel: never disclose mnemonics, private keys, unsantized log output, or personal information.

 ## Outline